• About

 Click here to go directly to the ABC Bible Verse Index

-How Bible Verses Saved My Family
+How Memorizing Bible Verses Saved My Family

 It had been over a year since my divorce.
 My children were young at the time, ages 6 and 7, and we still couldn’t seem to get our footing during bedtime.